Course on CUDA Programming on NVIDIA GPUs, July 21-25, 2025

 The practicals all use these header files (helper_cuda.h, helper_string.h) which came originally from the CUDA SDK.
 They provide routines for error-checking and initialisation.

-Tar files for all practicals
+Tar file for all practicals

 Practical 1